anoncoder555/reproducible-research_homework/README.md

 $\alpha$ = e<sup>7.0748</sup> = 1181.807.

 1. Slope corresponding to $\beta$ : \
-The p value from the model for the slope was 6.44e-10, which was also statistically significant at a level of p<0.001.
+The p value from the model for the slope was 6.44e-10, which was statistically significant at a level of p<0.001.

 2. Intercept corresponding to $\alpha$ : \
 The p value from the model for the intercept was 2.28e-10, which was statistically significant at a level of p<0.001.